PROUD TO WORK WITH FASHION’S MOST AMBITIOUS MANUFACTURERS

 We also know there is a lot we can do on our end to make production more efficient, and therefore less energy-intensive.
 For example:

-● We are supporting our manufacturers’ transition to automated machinery, which allows them to reduce their material waste and energy use while ensuring a consistent level of quality.
+● We are supporting our manufacturers’ transition to automated machinery and high lean manufacturing, which allows them to reduce their material waste and energy use while ensuring a consistent level of quality.
 We have created product-specific Tool Boxes and we are limiting small differences between items so that production is standardized (and lower waste).

 Like with workers’ rights and empowerment, partnership is key when it comes to climate.
 In China, we cooperate with the Institute of Public Affairs (IPE) a non-profit environmental research organization which monitors different aspects of environmental supply chain management (such as energy use, wastewater, air emissions and waste) and records factories’ performance on a public database, letting us (and the public) know about any issues we need to act on.